 4. Expertise and Specialization

-Regarding expertise and specialization, comparisons between consulting firm vs professional services firm reveal distinct approaches.
+Regarding expertise and specialization, comparisons between consulting and professional services firms reveal distinct approaches.

-Consulting firms are staffed with experts who bring specialized knowledge across various domains like management, finance, and technology.
+Consulting firms are staffed with experts who specialize in various domains, such as management, finance, and technology.

 They leverage this expertise to offer strategic guidance that can transform business operations.